173TECH/sayn_project_example_facebook_data/README.md

 Specific Task Requirements:

-wordcloud
+- wordcloud:
   - `facebook_name` parameter should be changed to your name on facebook

-photo_mosaic
+- photo_mosaic:
   - `user_data` parameter should be set to name of the folder with the chat data (usually looks like FriendName_chatId)

 link_chart_race
 - Requires `ImageMagick` to be installed, link: link: https://imagemagick.org/